trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    truffle compile
    ```

-1. Open a second terminal and run `truffle develop` to start an in-memory blockchain environment that we can use to test our contract:
+1. Open a second terminal and run `truffle develop` to start a development blockchain built directly into Truffle that we can use to test our contract:

    ```shell
    truffle develop